 - The second goal is to facilitate a pre-conference workshop on qualitative methods for new nurse scientists.

 We are looking for RIG members who would like to showcase their programs of research, highlighting qualitative research methods.
-Please email Dr. Connelly, the current chair, if you would like to be represented in the research snapshots.
+Please email Dr. Stockmann, the current chair, if you would like to be represented in the research snapshots.

 If you are interested in learning more about the Qualitative Methods RIG, please explore the minutes from the past meetings: